chuckwolber/cctools/ccct/README.md

 * Information found in the configuration file supplements arguments found on the command line.
 * Command line arguments take precedence over information supplied by the configuration file.
-* Everything but the QFX file and statement date can be supplied via command line or configuration file.
+* Everything but the OFX file and statement date can be supplied via command line or configuration file.

 Example config file:
 ```